• Home

 Bake at 350 degrees for 30-40 minutes until golden brown.
 When they are cool, cut into bars and store in airtight containers.

 I store them in the freezer, and then set out the amount needed.
 This makes the perfect breakfast bar for school age kids.
-Add a glass of cold almond milk, and breakfast is ready!

-Emily Boller, wife, mother, artist, and author is on a mission to create expressive works of art in her lifetime; and to bring awareness to the potentially harmful traps of diet-wellness culture.
+Emily Boller, wife, mother, painter, and author is on a mission to create expressive works of art in her lifetime; and to bring awareness to the potentially harmful traps of diet-wellness culture.
+In her free time, she loves to chase sunrises, grow flowers and vegetables, and can homemade soups.

 Subscribe